Struggling To Build an Emergency Fund

 Q. Is it more important to establish an emergency fund or a retirement account?

 Alan: Hands down, the emergency fund is more important.
-You shouldn’t be thinking about retirement savings at all until you have your emergency fund going.
+You shouldn’t think about retirement savings until you have your emergency fund going.

-Q. What are some unconventional tips you might offer for building the emergency fund?
+Q. What unconventional tips might you offer for building the emergency fund?

 Alan: I think we focus a lot on expenses, but really focusing on income and how to make a little more each month is a much better strategy in my opinion.
-You can only cut so many expenses, but there are a lot of ways to add income each month.
+You can only cut so many expenses, but there are many ways to add income each month.

 Saving an emergency fund may not be easy, but it is one of the more essential steps you can take to take control of your finances.